degotkov/ConfigMgr-Baselines/README.md

 # ConfigMgr-Baselines
 Variuos baseilnes for Microsoft Configuration Manager, mostly used in vulnerability remediation procedures.
+The QID is the unique Qualys ID number assigned to the vulnerability.